The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_pointrange.md

-Point-range plots show 80% prediction-interval ranges and midpoints estimated by schemes for their selected mitigators.
+Point-range plots show ranges and midpoints estimated by schemes for their selected mitigators.

 Use these plots to compare and contrast schemes' estimated predictions for mitigators.

 #### Structure

-Schemes are listed alphabetically on the y-axis by default and the 80% prediction-interval is shown on the x-axis.
+Schemes are listed alphabetically on the y-axis by default and either the 80% prediction-interval or the percent of activity mitigated is shown on the x-axis.

 Separate plots are provided for each of your selected mitigators.
 These separate plots are called 'facets'.